Republic of the Congo

 Labor Law Enforcement

 In 2014, the Ministry of Labor and Social Security (MOL) employed 12 full-time inspectors and an unknown number of part-time inspectors, a decrease from the 17 full-time and 11 part-time inspectors employed in 2013, which is insufficient to adequately enforce labor laws throughout the country.(3, 10) The inspectors did not receive any training in 2014, nor have they received any recent training specifically focused on child labor.
 The MOL received less funding in 2014 than in prior years, although the exact amount is not known.(3) Resources were limited and inspectors were not routinely reimbursed for travel-related expenses.(3, 29) Article 155 of the Labor Code permits unannounced visits, but inspections occurred infrequently, were typically carried out only in response to complaints, and were limited to the formal sector in urban areas although the Labor Code extends to the informal sector.(3, 4, 24) Inspectors have the ability to assess penalties according to Article 154 of the Labor Code, but it is not known how many penalties were assessed in 2014.(3, 24) There is no official referral mechanism between labor enforcement agencies and social welfare services.
 The Government also did not provide any information about the number of inspections carried out or the number of violations of child labor laws.(3)

 Criminal Law Enforcement

-The Government has established mechanisms to coordinate its efforts to address child labor, including its worst forms (Table 6).
+Although the Government has established a Task Force and Anti-Trafficking Coordinating Committee, research found no evidence of mechanisms to coordinate its efforts to address child labor, including all its worst forms (Table 6).